MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.PersonalContacts/New-MgBetaUserContactFolderChildFolder.md

 You can also create a new contactFolder under the user's default contact folder.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgUserContactFolderChildFolder](/powershell/module/Microsoft.Graph.PersonalContacts/New-MgUserContactFolderChildFolder?view=graph-powershell-1.0)

 ## SYNTAX

 ### CreateExpanded (Default)